 Metro Student Ministries - PTC is a state-supported institution and therefore non-denominational.
 The purposes of Metro Student Ministries are to encourage student fellowship, to develop student leadership skills, to provide opportunities for the study of Bible and to practice its teachings, to organize students for service and ministry projects, to assist students in communicating the meaning of their faith in significant ways, and to offer guidance as students face crises and critical choices in life.
 Membership is open.

-Phi Beta Lambda - Phi Beta Lambda is the college business professional organization and is the college component of Future Business Leaders of America.
+Phi Beta Lambda (PBL) - Phi Beta Lambda is the college business professional organization and is the college component of Future Business Leaders of America.
 While the organization primarily emphasizes business and business-related topics, students of various programs of study may join the organization.
 Community activities may include various fundraisers and community service projects.
 Professional activities may include guest speakers, networking opportunities, and state and national competitive events.
 Students who qualify for a national competitive event may receive scholarship or monetary rewards depending on the event.
-For information about the national organization, visit www.fbla-pbl.org.
-For more information about the Arkansas PBL organization, visit www.arpbl.org.
+For more information visit our Facebook page http://www.facebook.com/pulaskipbl.

 Phi Theta Kappa - Phi Theta Kappa is an international honor society that promotes academic excellence.
 Members are eligible to compete for scholarships, to participate in regional, national, and international meetings and institutes, and to attend workshops on leadership and scholarship.
 Phi Theta Kappa strives to create an intellectual climate that fosters academic excellence, protects academic integrity, and develops leadership.
 Each fall and spring semester invitation to membership is extended by the chapter to students who have completed a minimum of 18 credit hours at PTC that are clearly applicable to an associate degree with an minimum 3.50 cumulative grade-point average.
 The minimum 18 credit hours must include at least three credit hours of general education courses applicable to the associate degree being pursued.